bkielbasa/developer20/content/post/test-with-random.md

 ### Conclusion

 In this article, we've explored different approaches to testing functions involving randomness.
 While TDD is a powerful tool, it doesn't fit every situation.
 By using dependency inversion or focusing on statistical testing, we can ensure our functions work correctly without exposing low-level details or complicating our tests.
-Feel free to share your thoughts or alternative approaches in the comments section below!
+We welcome your thoughts or alternative approaches in the comments section below!